portworx/px-docs/scheduler/docker/docker-plugin.md

    * these directories are no longer created automatically via v2 Docker plugin, but will be required so that PX-plugin can export ```pxctl``` CLI onto the host, share configuration files, etc.

-2. Make sure you have your key-value database ready (ie. preinstall `etcd`), and
+2. Make sure you have your key-value database ready (ie. preinstall `etcd`).
+For etcd installation instructions refer this [doc](../maintain/etcd.md).

 3. Ensure host system has some extra disk-storage (ie. `/dev/sdc` disk).